-Summer Day Camp is \$360 per week (\$288 for the 4-day week of July 4th and \$216 for the 3-day week of August 28th).
+Summer Day Camp is \$400 per week (\$325for the 4-day weeks of June 24th and July 1st and \$250 for the 3-day week of August 26th).
 Program fees include all supplies and snacks.

-REGISTRATION FEES
+REGISTRATION & DEPOSIT FEES

-A \$25 registration fee per child is charged at time of registration to hold a spot in each program.
-This fee is one-time per program regardless of the number of weekly sessions at the same location:
+A one-time \$50 registration fee per child is charged at time of registration to hold a spot in Summer Day Camp.
+This fee is one-time regardless of the number of weekly sessions.
+There is also a \$25 deposit for each week of camp included in the price of registration.

-- Families will pay the registration fee again for each child if enrolling at a different location.
-Registration fee is non-refundable and non-transferrable. - Note: Scholarships are applied to Registration Fees
+- Families will pay the registration for each child in licensed Summer Day Camps. - The \$25 deposit for each week is non-refundable and non-transferrable. - Note: Scholarships are applied to Registration Fees